The fight against fracking continues in South Yorkshire

 These companies go to great lengths to silence the communities that they prey on, for example, INEOS and Cuadrilla have taken out injunctions against ‘persons unknown’, which means all of us.
 The injunctions prohibit any unlawful obstruction of INEOS/Cuadrilla business, people or suppliers – basically anyone attempting to protest their activities by attending the site or slow walking lorries etc. may be subject to their injunction.
 But, their underhand scare tactics have only highlighted their contempt for the local community and thousands of people continue to oppose them.
 That is what we must do oppose them!

 Protectors include nans and grandads, mothers and fathers, teachers and nurses, MP’s and Mayors, students and graduates, carers and construction workers, people just like us.
-There are protection camps at Misson near Bawtry where the company IGAS has permission to frack and a bit further down the road at Tinker Lane near Ranskill/Blyth where an exploratory well is under construction.
+There are protection camps at Misson near Bawtry and at Tinker Lane near Ranskill/Blyth where exploratory wells are under construction.
 These are temporary camps set up to oppose the fracking activities, people visit from other communities to help the locals take action and the camps serve as a place for protestors to eat and rest, so they can be present to monitor the sites.
 Last month a solidarity day was held at the Misson camp and people attended from all over the country to visit the gates at the IGAS site, share cake, play music and show their opposition to this invasion of the community.
 This year the company, Third Energy, pulled out of their site in North Yorkshire after a long campaign by locals and protectors, their accounts are under scrutiny and they abandoned their operations.

 The fracking industry is a total scam, they know it’s not viable, they know it won’t last, the UK’s no good for fracking they just want to make money fast!
 Cowboy billionaires like Jim Ratcliffe of INEOS need to back off, frack off, and try investing in repairing the earth instead of filling it full of plastics and chemicals.
 The rest of the world is busy embracing green solutions to our energy needs and working to eradicate the pollution caused by plastics and fossil fuels so let’s not allow them to fill our lovely land with poison there is a reason this practice has been banned in other countries.
 Help stop fracking here, folks 🙂